RedisEngine/redisengine/README.rst

 Tests
 =====
-To run the test suite, ensure you are running a local instance of MongoDB on the standard port, and run: ``python setup.py nosetests``.
+To run the test suite, ensure you are running a local instance of Redis on the standard port, and run: ``python setup.py nosetests``.

-If you wish to run one single or selected tests, use the nosetest convention.
-It will find the folder, eventually the file, go to the TestClass specified after the colon and eventually right to the single test.
-Also use the -s argument if you want to print out whatever or access pdb while testing.
+Run selected tests with:

 .. code-block:: shell